DraftShift/Docs/docs/hardware/modular_dock.md

 | :-: | :-: |
 | ![Standard-Standard](../assets/dock_z-standard_y-standard.png) | ![Short-Standard](../assets/dock_z-short_y-standard.png) |

+It is possible to build a set of docks without the Left and Right Frames.
+This allows a better view of the tools at rest, and allows the crossbar to be located at a wider range of heights.
+But the Frames provide additional places to hold magnets and so retain tools - without Frames, tools are more prone to fall out.
+And the Frames help stiffen the crossbar, without Frames more care may be required to prevent the crossbar rotating - such as [Door Buffer](door_buffer.md), or additional corner braces.

 ### Links
 Links can be used to tie the frame and base of the docks together to gain more rigidity for hanging docks or when using [Stabilizers](#stabilizers).
 There are seperate links pieces for the [Frame](#frame) and the [Base](#base).